oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02-0wip.md

 # 2 OpenC2 Language

 ## 2.1 Overview
 The OpenC2 language has two distinct types of messages: Command and Response.
-At the most basic level, the OpenC2 Command describes an action performed on a target.
-The OpenC2 Response is used to provide execution status and optional data requested as a result of a command.
-OpenC2 Response messages may refer to the command that initiated the response.
+The OpenC2 Command describes an action performed on a target.
+The OpenC2 Response is a means to provide information (such as acknowledgement, status, etc.)  as a result of a command.

 ## 2.2 OpenC2 Command
-The OpenC2 Command communicates an action to be performed on a target and may include the actuator that is to execute the command.
+The OpenC2 Command communicates an action to be performed on a target and may include information identifying the actuator(s) that is to execute the command.

 ### 2.2.1 Command Structure
 An OpenC2 Command has four fields: ACTION, TARGET, ACTUATOR and COMMAND-OPTIONS.

-The ACTION and TARGET fields are required and are populated by one of the ‘action-types’ in Table 2-1 and the ‘target-types’ in Table TBD.
+The ACTION and TARGET fields are required and are populated by one of the ‘action-types’ in Table 2-1 and the ‘target-types’ in Table 2-3.
 A particular target-type may be further refined by one or more ‘target-specifiers’ and/or ‘target-options’.

 The optional ACTUATOR field identifies the entity or entities that are tasked to execute the OpenC2 Command.